anthony-huynh/flappybird/README.md

 ##TO DO:
--Catch error (use online error catcher)
+- Catch error (use online error catcher)
--Use space bar to move up
+- Use space bar to move up